esp32-interrupciones-hardware

 }

-Here comes one of the important differences; we have tagged the ISR with the IRAM_ATTR attribute.
+Here comes one of the important differences: we have labeled the ISR with the IRAM_ATTR attribute.
 This tells the compiler to place the function’s code in the ESP32’s internal RAM.

 Without this attribute, the function would go to Flash, which is much slower.
 As we said, we want the ISR to be as short and fast as possible.
-Therefore, we must add the
+Therefore, we must add it.

 Once we have defined the callback function, we configure the interrupt on the desired GPIO pin using the attachInterrupt() function.

-This function takes three arguments: the GPIO pin number, the callback function, and the interrupt mode.
+This function accepts three arguments: the GPIO pin number, the callback function, and the interrupt mode.

 The interrupt mode determines when the interrupt will be triggered.
 The possible modes are:

-• RISING: The interrupt is triggered when the pin goes from low to high (rising edge).
+• RISING: The interrupt is triggered when the pin changes from low to high (rising edge).

-• FALLING: The interrupt is triggered when the pin goes from high to low (falling edge).
+• FALLING: The interrupt is triggered when the pin changes from high to low (falling edge).

 • CHANGE: The interrupt is triggered on both rising and falling edges.

-For example, to configure an interrupt on pin 12 that is triggered on a rising edge:
+For example, to configure an interrupt on pin 12 triggered on a rising edge:

 const int interruptPin = 12; // GPIO pin where the interrupt will be configured